Marine, Estuarine and Freshwater Biology (MEFB)

 Credits: 4

 Introduces the ecology of freshwater systems with emphasis on lakes.
 Origins of lakes and the effects of watersheds on lake chemistry and nutrient cycling are explored.
 Other topics include the impact of human disturbances on productivity and aquatic food webs and methods used for the management and restoration of lakes.
 Comparisons are made of the structure and functions of lake ecosystems found in temperate, tropical and arctic regions.
-Prereq: general biology.
+General biology required prior to taking this course.

 Equivalent(s): BOT 717, PBIO 717, ZOOL 717